shipsing/podman-desktop/website/docs/discover-podman-desktop.md

 **Customize the left navigation pane**

-Press Control and click to deselect any UI components that you do not want to view.
 By default, all UI components are selected and visible in the pane.
+To deselect any UI components that you do not want to view:

+- Linux and Windows: Right-click the left navigation pane.
+- macOS: Press Control and click.

 **Customize other UI elements**